MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/workflows/configured-workflow-fails-running.md

 ---
 title: A workflow configured to send an email message to users at a time doesn't work
-description: A SharePoint workflow that's set to send a custom email message to more than 200 users at a time, more than 10,000 recipients per day, or more than 30 messages per minute cannot run.
+description: A SharePoint workflow that's set to send a custom email message to more than 200 users at a time, more than 10,000 recipients per day, or more than 30 messages per minute can't run.
 author: helenclu
 manager: dcscontentpm
 search.appverid: